How to Secure a Building: Tactics for Community Assets

 If leasing, look into whether a social impact agreement would be best for you and use our templates to propose one. an incremental rental model using flexible approaches, such as a revenue or profit share

 In most cases, the key is to build a good relationship with the landlord.
-But you can check if your target building might meet the criteria for a Compulsory Purchase Order (CPO) or Asset of Community Value.
+But you can check if your target building might meet the criteria for a Compulsory Purchase Order (CPO), Asset of Community Value or High Street Rental Auctions (‘right to rent’).

 Note that councils can be reluctant to do CPOs as they see it as an expensive and lengthy process, but Philip Brimley (former Estates & Development Manager, Welwyn Hatfield Borough Council) said: